Doing DNS Labs & Exercises on the Range¶

 Again, the Cyber Range keeps dangerous packets off the Internet just like a gun range keeps bullets from straying anywhere except toward range targets.
 This is the nature and function of a range.
 A safe place to do dangerous things.
 NOT a place to launch attacks from, or even enumerate real world systems.

-However, if you do want to do something more real world and dangerous, please reach out to one of our engineers and we can probably help you set up a lab configuration to suit most any of your needs.
+However, if you do want to do something more real world and dangerous, please reach out to our support team, who can help you set up a lab configuration to suit your needs.